Myrmelastes: Phylogenetic relationships

 Modern molecular phylogenetics places Myrmelastes firmly within the core radiation of the antbird family (Thamnophilidae).
 Mitochondrial cytochrome b and three nuclear gene regions consistently recover Myrmelastes as the sister group to Hypocnemis, a result supported across multiple tree-building methods.
 This relationship suggests a relatively deep evolutionary split within the tribe Thamnophilini.

 A broader multilocus study by Brumfield et al. involving 46 genera indicated that the divergence between Myrmelastes and its sister taxa likely occurred during the late Miocene, a period associated with increased Amazonian diversification due to tectonic uplift and climate fluctuation.

-Building upon this foundation, Isler et al. carried out a comprehensive revision of the genus Myrmeciza, which had long served as a taxonomic "wastebasket" for many phenotypically similar antbirds.Their integrative approach, combining DNA sequences, vocalizations, plumage patterns, and ecological traits, confirmed that Myrmeciza was polyphyletic.
+Building upon this foundation, Morton Isler and collaborators carried out a comprehensive revision of the genus Myrmeciza, which had long served as a taxonomic "wastebasket" for many phenotypically similar antbirds.
+Their integrative approach, combining DNA sequences, vocalizations, plumage patterns, and ecological traits, confirmed that Myrmeciza was polyphyletic.
 Consequently, they proposed dividing the former genus into 12 monophyletic genera, one of which was Myrmelastes.
 This revision helped restore evolutionary coherence to antbird classification and better align genera with their natural history attributes.

 The taxonomic changes have since been adopted by the International Ornithologists' Union in its IOC World Bird List (Gill et al., 2025) and by global authorities such as Birds of the World (Cornell Lab of Ornithology, 2025).